Contributing experts:

 Android Studio, often regarded as a tool for developers, can be a game-changer for designers during XD reviews.
 It offers several advantages that make the review process more efficient and insightful:

-- Not all design properties can be fully tested or measured in Android Studio.
+Not all UI/UX design properties can be fully tested or measured in Android Studio.

 Before diving into the review process, you need to complete some preparation steps and become familiar with Android Studio’s interface and tools.